D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q43:

-You create a BLOB (Binary Large Object) storage acount `reportstorage99` that contains achival reports from past corporate board meetings.
+You create a BLOB (Binary Large Object) storage acount `reportstorage99` that contains archival reports from past corporate board meetings.

 A board member requests access to a specific report.